 Even though our picks of the quietest dog breeds are the ideal place to start if you’re looking for a peaceful pup, we still recommend you learn how to train a dog with treats to teach them not to bark.
-Their temperaments will help a lot with this, but early socialization is also key.
+Temperament contributes a lot to how vocal a dog is, but early socialization is also key.

 Nicknamed the silent hunter, this profoundly loyal breed may be quiet when it comes to nuisance barking, but don’t let that fool you - these natural guard dogs will quickly raise the alarm if they feel it’s warranted.